-- (e) must keep a record of all Authorised Worker Permits issued under these directions; and - (f) must, on request, produce the records under subclause (e) to an Authorised Officer, a Victorian police officer or a Protective Services Officer. - (3) Where an employer permits or requires work to be performed at a Work Premises, the employer must comply with clauses 6 to 8. - (4) Workers must not attend a Work Premises if they have been tested for SARS-CoV-2 because they are symptomatic whilst awaiting the result of that test (excluding where a worker is awaiting results of a test taken in accordance with a surveillance testing obligation under the Workplace (Additional Industry Obligations) Directions). - (5) A worker that ordinarily resides in Metropolitan Melbourne or that performs work at a Work Premises located in Metropolitan Melbourne: - (a) must not enter, or remain at, a Work Premises to perform work if they do not hold a current Authorised Worker Permit; and - (b) must carry an Authorised Worker Permit at all times from when they leave the premises at which they ordinarily reside to attend work until they return to the premises at which they ordinarily reside; and
+- (2) Where an employer permits or requires work to be performed at a Work Premises, the employer must comply with clauses 6 to 8. - (3) Workers must not attend a Work Premises if they have been tested for SARS-CoV-2 because they are symptomatic whilst awaiting the result of that test (excluding where a worker is awaiting results of a test taken in accordance with a surveillance testing obligation under the Workplace (Additional Industry Obligations) Directions). - (4) A worker: - (a) must not enter, or remain at, a Work Premises to perform work if they do not hold a current Authorised Worker Permit; and - (b) must carry an Authorised Worker Permit at all times from when they leave the premises at which they ordinarily reside to attend work until they return to the premises at which they ordinarily reside; and